gearvrf/GearVRf-Demos/README.md

 ###gvr-cubemap
 A simple example to show how to load in a cubemap and use it for the background as well as a reflection on an object.

+###gvr-daydream
+This is a sample app that demonstrates using GVRf to create a daydream app.

 ###gvr-events
 An example showing how to display Android Views inside VR and route events to those views.